Metric Alerts

 Define a Metric Alert

-• Scope: The alert is set to apply to the Entire Infrastructure of your team scope by default.
-However, you have the option to restrict the alert scope by filtering by specific labels, such as cloud_provider_region or kube_namespace_name
+• Scope: The alert is set to apply to the Entire Infrastructure of your Team Scope by default.
+However, you can restrict the alert scope by filtering with specific labels, such as cloud_provider_region or kube_namespace_name.

 • Metric: Select the metric you want to monitor, and configure how you want the data to be aggregated.
 For instance, if you want to monitor the read latency of a Cassandra Cluster, you can set the metric to cassandra_read_latency.
 From there, you can choose the aggregation method that best suits your needs.
 For example, if you want to understand the mean latency across the entire cluster, you can use the average aggregation.
 Alternatively, if you want to identify nodes with the highest latency, you can use the maximum aggregation.

-• Group By Segment: By grouping metrics by labels such as cloud_provider_availability_zone, a unique segment is generated for each availability zone.
+• Group By: By grouping metrics by labels such as cloud_provider_availability_zone, a unique segment is generated for each availability zone.
 This allows you to quickly detect if a particular availability zone is responsible for increased cassandra_read_latency or other performance degredation.

 Range and Duration

-The range of an alert defines the time period over which the relevant metric data is evaluated.
-It should not be confused with the duration of an alert, which can only be configured for PromQL Alerts and refers to the length of time an alert condition must persist before triggering an alert.
-Metric Alerts, even when defined with translated to PromQL will trigger as soon as the alert condition is satisfied.
+The range of an alert query defines the time period over which the relevant metric data is evaluated.
+It should not be confused with the duration of an alert rule, which can only be configured for PromQL Alerts and refers to the length of time an alert condition must persist before triggering an alert.
+Metric Alerts, even when translated to PromQL, will trigger as soon as the alert condition is satisfied.

 Configure Threshold